Artificial Sweeteners

 • Digestion: Sucralose is not metabolized by the body and passes through the digestive system largely unchanged.
 Some small amount may be absorbed, but it is not used for energy.

-• Common Foods: Sucralose is found in a wide range of products, including diet sodas, baked goods, dairy products, and tabletop sweeteners.
+• Common Foods: Sucralose is found in a wide range of products, including diet sodas (sweetener 955), baked goods, dairy products, and tabletop sweeteners.

 4. Acesulfame Potassium (Ace-K):